awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-transition-general-considerations.md

-# Transitioning objects using Amazon S3 lifecycle<a name="lifecycle-transition-general-considerations"></a>
+# Transitioning objects using Amazon S3 Lifecycle<a name="lifecycle-transition-general-considerations"></a>

 You can add rules in an S3 Lifecycle configuration to tell Amazon S3 to transition objects to another Amazon S3 [storage class](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html)\.
 For example:
 + When you know that objects are infrequently accessed, you might transition them to the S3 Standard\-IA storage class\.